 Scarcity worsens procrastination

-So if you’re trying to decide what to do on the go, your brain is just freezing, unable to do a decent job.
+So if you are trying to decide what to do on the go, your brain is just freezing, unable to do a decent job.
 There just isn’t enough cognitive bandwidth available, as Shafir points out.
 So you keep going around in circles, ending up even more stressed and possible deprived of future earnings.
 And that makes it even harder to stop procrastinating.

 How to stop procrastinating: